xpsi-group/xpsi/docs/source/acknowledgements.rst

 **Visionaries**

-The grant-holding architects of future X-PSI science.
+The grant-holding architects of past, present, and future X-PSI science.

 * Anna L. Watts (A.L.Watts[at]uva.nl), University of Amsterdam